Trump is a man in search of a message on gun control

 Download the NBC News app for breaking news

-Vice President Mike Pence and chief of staff Mick Mulvaney have been focused on changes to the federal death penalty statute which would apply to those who carry out mass shootings.
+Vice President Mike Pence and chief of staff Mick Mulvaney have been focused on changes to the federal death penalty statute that would apply to those who carry out mass shootings.

 Trump has emphasized repeatedly that in his view, the problem is mental illness — but it’s still unclear what legislative or executive action could be taken to address that concern.